Mike Williams Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Season Stats

-- So far this season, 19.6% of the 439 passes thrown by his team have gone Williams' way.
+- Williams has been the target of 86 of his team's 439 passing attempts this season, or 19.6% of the target share.

-- Williams (12 red zone targets) has been the recipient of 19.7% of his team's 61 red zone pass attempts.
+- Williams has seen the ball thrown his way 12 times in the red zone this season, 19.7% of his team's 61 red zone pass attempts.

-- The Chargers have run 63.9% passing plays and 36.1% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Chargers have called a pass in 63.9% of their plays from scrimmage this year while running the ball 36.1% of the time.
+This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Bengals.